 Rayén started her path into chinese medicine in 2002 and 4 years later she graduated as full TCM practitioner by the Fundación Europea de Medicina Tradicional China in Barcelona.
-Since 2004 she continued studying various types of Japanese acupuncture with Stephen Birch learning Manaka style, Meridian Therapy, Shonishin, and graduated as Toyohari practitioner with the European Branch of Toyohari Association.
-In 2011 started her path with Engaging Vitality studying with Charles Chace and Dan Bensky, and she fully integrated the Engaging Vitality approach into her practice ever since, when she also started coordinating the Engaging Vitality spanish study groups.
+Since 2004 she continued studying various types of Japanese acupuncture with Stephen Birch learning Manaka style, Meridian Therapy, Shonishin, and graduated as Toyohari practitioner with the European Branch of Toyohari Association in 2006.
+In 2011 started her path with Engaging Vitality studying with Charles Chace and later with Dan Bensky, and fully integrated the Engaging Vitality approach into her practice ever since.
+It was right then when she also started coordinating the Engaging Vitality spanish study groups.
 She's been teaching EV Basic Training Module 1 since 2015, and in 2018 Charles Chace passed her the torch for Module 3 and the intermediate level class on Ba Mai and Fluids.

-She has been coordinator and practitioner, as well as trainer, in programs in refugee camps during 2015-2017 and has participated in other acupuncture projects as such in the past.
+She has been coordinator and practitioner, as well as trainer, in programs in refugee camps, and currently continues to keep a social clinic in Barcelona city.